 - Consider stepping down when asthma symptoms have been well controlled and lung function has been stable for 3 or more months (Evidence D).
 If the patient has risk factors for exacerbations (Box 2-2, p17) or fixed airflow limitation, do not step down without close supervision. - Choose an appropriate time (no respiratory infection, patient not travelling, not pregnant). - Approach each step as a therapeutic trial.
-Engage the patient in the process; document their asthma status (symptom control, lung function and risk factors, Box 2-2); provide clear instructions; provide written asthma action plan (Box 4-2, p61) and ensure patient has sufficient medication to resume their previous dose if necessary; monitor symptoms and/or PEF; and schedule a follow-up visit (Evidence D). - Stepping down ICS doses by 25-50% at 3 month intervals is feasible and safe for most patients203 (Evidence A).
+Engage the patient in the process; document their asthma status (symptom control, lung function and risk factors, Box 2-2); provide clear instructions; provide written asthma action plan (Box 4-2, p61) and ensure patient has sufficient medication to resume their previous dose if necessary; monitor symptoms and/or PEF; and schedule a follow-up visit (Evidence D). - Stepping down ICS doses by 25-50% at 3 month intervals is feasible and safe for most patients227 (Evidence A)

-Current step Current medication and dose Options for stepping down Evidence Step 5 High dose ICS/LABA plus oral corticosteroids (OCS) Continue high dose ICS/LABA and reduce OCS dose Use sputum-guided approach to reducing OCS D B Alternate-day OCS treatment Replace OCS with high dose ICS D D High dose ICS/LABA plus other add-on agents Refer for expert advice D Step 4 Moderate to high dose ICS/LABA maintenance Continue combination ICS/LABA with 50% reduction in ICS component, by using available formulations В treatment Discontinuing LABA is more likely to lead to deterioration 204 Α Medium dose ICS/formoterol as maintenance and reliever Reduce maintenance ICS/formoterol to low dose, and continue as- needed low dose ICS/formoterol reliever D High dose ICS plus second controller Reduce ICS dose by 50% and continue second controller 203 В Step 3 Low dose ICS/LABA Reduce ICS/LABA to once daily D maintenance Discontinuing LABA is more likely to lead to deterioration 204 Α Low dose ICS/formoterol as maintenance and reliever Reduce maintenance ICS/formoterol dose to once daily and continue as-needed low dose ICS/formoterol reliever С Moderate- or high-dose ICS Reduce ICS dose by 50% 203 А Step 2 Low dose ICS Once-daily dosing (budesonide, ciclesonide, mometasone) ^{205,206} Α Low dose ICS or LTRA Consider stopping controller treatment only if there have been no symptoms for 6-12 months, and patient has no risk factors (Box 2-2, p17).
+Current step Current medication and dose Options for stepping down Evidence Step 5 High dose ICS/LABA plus Continue high dose ICS/LABA and reduce OCS dose D oral corticosteroids (OCS) Use sputum-guided approach to reducing OCS В Alternate-day OCS treatment D Replace OCS with high dose ICS D High dose ICS/LABA plus other add-on agents Refer for expert advice D Step 4 Moderate to high dose ICS/LABA maintenance Continue combination ICS/LABA with 50% reduction in ICS component, by using available formulations В treatment Discontinuing LABA may lead to deterioration 228 Α Medium dose ICS/formoterol as maintenance and reliever Reduce maintenance ICS/formoterol to low dose, and continue as- needed low dose ICS/formoterol reliever D High dose ICS plus second controller Reduce ICS dose by 50% and continue second controller 227 В Step 3 Low dose ICS/LABA Reduce ICS/LABA to once daily D maintenance Discontinuing LABA may lead to deterioration228 Α Low dose ICS/formoterol as maintenance and reliever Reduce maintenance ICS/formoterol dose to once daily and continue as-needed low dose ICS/formoterol reliever С Moderate- or high-dose ICS Reduce ICS dose by 50% 227 Α Step 2 Low dose ICS Once-daily dosing (budesonide, ciclesonide, mometasone) 229,230 Α Adding LTRA may allow ICS dose to be stepped down231 В Insufficient evidence to support step-down to as-needed ICS with SABA232 - Low dose ICS or LTRA Consider stopping controller treatment only if there have been no symptoms for 6-12 months, and patient has no risk factors (Box 2-2, p17).
 Provide a written asthma action plan, and monitor closely.
-D Complete cessation of ICS in adults is not advised as the risk of exacerbations is increased 201 Α
+D Complete cessation of ICS in adults is not advised as the risk of exacerbations is increased225 Α